-Orthodox Jewish areas in NYC may get virus-related fines
+Orthodox Jewish areas in NYC may see city-issued mask fines

 The mayor and the city’s police department have had a fraught relationship over coronavirus enforcement with residents of some predominantly Hasidic sections of the city.

-In the spring, police officers were brought in to break up large weddings and public funerals that brought hundreds of largely unmasked people together in those neighborhoods, while applying a lighter touch when dealing with crowds in city parks.
+In the spring, police officers were brought in to break up large weddings and public funerals that brought hundreds of largely unmasked people together in those neighborhoods, while applying a lighter touch when dealing with crowds in city parks or at protests.

 This time there is little question about where the city is seeing infections spike.

 One zip code in the Gravesend section of Brooklyn has recorded more than 400 new coronavirus cases since Sept.
-1. By comparison, the Corona section of Queens, which was ground zero for the New York City outbreak in the spring, has seen just 62 new cases despite having a third more population.
+1. By comparison, the Corona section of Queens, which was ground zero for the New York City outbreak in the spring, has seen just 62 new cases despite having a third more residents.

+City officials began sounding the alarm about the recent increase in coronavirus cases in certain Orthodox neighborhoods last week, warning that gatherings during the Jewish high holidays could spark more infections.
+Dr. Mitchell Katz, the head of the city’s public hospital system, said Tuesday that he received reports that more people were wearing masks during Yom Kippur services Monday, a sign that the message is getting through.

+Avi Greenstein, the chief executive officer of the Boro Park Community Council, a social service organization in the heavily Orthodox Brooklyn neighborhood of Borough Park, said that mask wearing is indeed higher in the area than it was two weeks ago.
+But Greenstein said city officials should work with community leaders on coronavirus outreach rather than threatening heavy-handed enforcement.
+“There’s a way to do it,” he said.
+“There’s no need to threaten fines.”

 New York Gov. Andrew Cuomo, speaking in Albany as de Blasio held his daily coronavirus briefing in New York City, also addressed the increase in virus cases in Orthodox Jewish neighborhoods inside and outside of the city.